-Tourist breaks off chunk of historic Florence fountain
+Tourist breaks off chunk of historic Florence statue

 The 22-year-old visitor from Germany was caught climbing onto the Fountain of Neptune in Florence to pose for a picture in the early hours of Monday (4 September) morning.

-He has been accused of breaking off a piece marble from Neptune’s chariot, as well as damaging the hoof of one of the sculpture’s horses, in the process.
+He has been accused of breaking off a piece of marble from Neptune’s chariot, as well as damaging the hoof of one of the sculpture’s horses.

 Recorded on CCTV, the unnamed man was tracked down and issued with a hefty fine, according to authorities.